-C.2.2 How does the project tackle identified joint challenges and needs and what is new about the approach of your project?
+C.2.2 How does the project tackle identified common challenges and/or opportunities and what is new about the approach the project takes?

 Please describe new solutions that will be developed during the project and/or existing solutions that will be adopted and implemented during the project lifetime.
 Describe also in what way the approach goes beyond existing practice in the sector/programme area/participating countries.